AmirNaghibi/jenkins-sandbox/README.md

 which microservice is impacted by the changeset and will trigger only the build for those microservices.

 At the end of the build, a dedicated tag (`lastbuild_<branchname>`) is pushed to the repository so that it would be possible to calculate the changeset with the previous successful build.

+# Docker
+## How to build docker images
+for each project

+`mvn clean package docker:build`